Laguna is Providing a Webinar for Local Businesses on Overdose Awareness Day

 Far too many people have lost their lives in the opioid crisis: In 2020 alone, over 93,000 people suffered a fatal opioid overdose, according to preliminary data collected by the Centers for Disease Control and Prevention (CDC).
 While misusing opioids puts someone at a much higher risk of suffering an opioid overdose, anyone that takes opioids (even for legitimate medical reasons) is at risk.
 That’s why it is so important for people to learn exactly what to do in these situations.

 The classes are 1-hour long and will feature a Q&A section at the end.
 Businesses that participate may opt to receive a digital badge for their website and social profiles stating their staff has been given overdose training from a leading treatment center.
-Both webinars provided by Laguna Treatment Hospital are on August 31st, at 1PM and 2PM PST.
+Both webinars provided by Laguna Treatment Center are on August 31st, at 1PM and 2PM PST.

 Signs of an Opioid Overdose